-Prerequisites: Automotive Technology I; completed application and acceptance required at the James Reese Career and
+Prerequisites: Automotive Technology I: Maintenance and Light Repair; Completed application and acceptance required at the James Reese Career and Technical Center

 Description: Advanced knowledge of automotive technology service is acquired through this course.
 Students will engage in hands-on diagnosis and repair of automotive suspension and steering systems including electronically controlled systems.
 Learned techniques include component repair, alignment procedures, and tire and wheel service.
-Dual credit is earned through Texas State Technical College.
 This course aligns to an industry certification available to all students.